Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining: Results

 \section{Results}

-We apply the EPIGS framework to representative benchmark systems: the formic acid series (including formic acid dimer (FAD), deuterated formic acid HCOOD, and formate anion HCOO$^-$), the adenine–thymine (AT) base pair, and liquid water, chosen as fundamental hydrogen-bonded systems covering gas-phase clusters, biologically relevant motifs, and the condensed phase.
-All simulations employ the MACE-OFF23 \cite{kovacs2025maceofftransferableshortrange} foundation model as the underlying potential, fine-tuned with additional {\textomega}B97M-D3(BJ)/def2-TZVPPD \cite{Najibi_JChemTheoryComput_2018_v14_p5725,Weigend_PhysChemChemPhys_2005_v7_p3297} calculations using the ORCA \cite{ORCA6} program for each system.
-All the computational details regarding electronic structure calculations, EPIGS potential construction, MD, EPIGS-MD, PIMD, mass-TI, and EPIGS-TI simulations and convergence tests are provided in the SI.
-We first benchmark the accuracy of the RPI-FEP approach for computing $\Delta A_\text{c}$ in these systems.
-Then we assess how well EPIGS learns the resulting centroid surfaces and evaluate its predictions of classical-to-quantum free-energy shifts and gas-phase binding and dissociation free energies, as well as the enthalpy of vaporisation of liquid water.
-Most calculations are performed at room temperature (300 K); temperature-transferable models are tested across 250–400 K, spanning conditions relevant to practical applications.
+We test the EPIGS framework on several key thermodynamic properties of a set of representative systems of increasing complexity: (i) the formic acid series, including formic acid dimer (FAD), deuterated formic acid HCOOD, and formate anion HCOO$^-$, (ii) the adenine–thymine (AT) base pair, and (iii) liquid water, chosen as fundamental hydrogen-bonded systems covering gas-phase clusters, biologically relevant motifs, and the condensed phase.
+All simulations employ the MACE-OFF23 pretrained model \cite{Kovacs_JAmChemSoc_2025_v147_p17598} as the underlying potential, which is further fine-tuned via continued optimization~\cite{kaur_data-efficient_2024} for each system with additional data calculated at the {\textomega}B97M-D3(BJ)/def2-TZVPPD \cite{Najibi_JChemTheoryComput_2018_v14_p5725,Weigend_PhysChemChemPhys_2005_v7_p3297} level using the ORCA program\cite{ORCA6} (see SI Section S2.A for details).
+We first assess the accuracy and efficiency of the RPI-FEP approach for computing $A_\text{c}$ in these systems, as this provides the training data required for EPIGS.
+We then examine how well EPIGS learns the resulting centroid free-energy surfaces and centroid entropy.
+Finally, we examine its practical utility for efficient and accurate quantum thermodynamic prediction by evaluating classical-to-quantum free-energy shifts $\Delta A^{\mathrm{q}\leftarrow \mathrm{cl}}$, gas-phase binding and dissociation free energies at room temperature, and the enthalpy of vaporization of liquid water over a wide temperature range. \\